sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ## Using kubeadm!

 Now we need to get the kubernetes tools installed onto the system.
-I’m going to be using 1.23 but to find the latest version you can run:
+I am going to be using 1.23 but to find the latest version you can run:

 ```bash